-We use the standard derived classical formulae for both data and context formulae: true, $P \wedge P$ and $P \Rightarrow P$; similarly for contexts, writing True for the context formula that is always true.
+We use the standard derived classical formulae for both data and context formulae: true, $P \wedge P$ and $P \Rightarrow P$ for data formulae; similarly for context formulae, writing

+True for the context formula that is always true.
 We also use the following derived structural formulae.